admariner/first-bot-for-reddit/docs/README.md

 Here are some suggestions of how to enhance the bot capabilities:

+- [ ] Add ability automatically mark inbox messages read
+- [ ] Add ability to see messages from specific user
 - [ ] Add ability to send private messages to self or a friend
-- [ ] Add ability mark inbox messages read
-- [ ] Add ability to see messages from specific user

 * * *